mdolab/pygeo/paper/paper.md

 \end{equation*}
 where $X_s$ is the vector of surface mesh coordinates, and $x$ is the vector of geometric design variables.

-Similarly, pyGeo can compute the constraints Jacobian
+Similarly, pyGeo can compute the constraint Jacobian
 \begin{equation*}
 \frac{\mathrm{d}g}{\mathrm{d}x} ,
 \end{equation*}